Rozalinda Borcilă headshot

 Artist, Creative Researcher, and Media Maker

-Rozalinda developed the experimental seminar, video and walking project Underlying Miami: Sea Level Rise and Settler Futurities for the Institute of Contemporary Art in Miami, additionally exhibited in the New Local in Brussels.
+Rozalinda developed the experimental seminar, video, and walking project, Underlying Miami: Sea Level Rise and Settler Futurities, for the Institute of Contemporary Art, Miami, and also exhibited in the New Local in Brussels.
 She completed Meskonsin-Kansan, a book and walking project in collaboration with scholar Nicholas Brown and artist/anthropologist Lance Foster, Vice Chair of the Iowa Tribe of Kansas and Nebraska.
 Her collaborative video installation with Andrea Carlson, entitled Hydrologic Unit Code 071200 – Nibi Ezhi-Nisidawaabanjigaade Ozhibii’igeowin 071200, was commissioned by the University of Michigan Museum of Art.
 Her project Im/Memorial is the recipient of an Arthur and Lila Weinberg Fellowship for Independent Researchers from the Newberry Library.
-She is a recipient of the Illinois Artist Fellowship and of a MacDowell residency Fellowship.
+She is a recipient of the Illinois Artist Fellowship and of a MacDowell awards Fellowship.

 For the past two decades, Rozalinda has also been active in migrant solidarity and border abolition communities.
 She is a founding member of NoShelter and A Prison is No Shelter Media, activist media projects that explore the use of congregate care and social service provision as carceral structures, particularly in immigrant detention.
 Please see www.NoShelterProject.com